Kadaverschreck/cbnamed/README.md

 The permission is: cbn.cmd

 If your main Hand isn't empty the CommandBlock will not be offered and you will get a Error-Message in Chat.
+If the item in main Hand is a CommandBlock it will be overwritten.
 In console you will see a Message if a player gives himself a CommandBlock.